-Slang around the world is amusing.
+The usage of slang words around the world can be very amusing to those not in the know.
 There’s something uncanny about hearing a phrase, profession, or object you’re familiar with being referred to in a new way.

 In England, there’s an infamous Cockney Rhyming Slang that was invented by market traders and street merchants and was probably first used to disguise what was being said from passers-by.
 Cockney Slang uses language in one of the most interesting ways, by rhyming with what you mean but substituting different (and dissimilar) words.
 For example, “I’m Hank Marvin!” translates to “I’m starving” and apples and pears to stairs.

 However, depending on where you are in England, colloquialisms or slang may differ, or be a completely different kettle of fish.
 If you go as far north as Newcastle, you might hear someone call themselves clamming, for starving or refer to a set of stairs as dancers.